APT-CyberM/CVE_FreeFloat/02 Explotation/README.md

 ```

 ---
-We begin by analyzing where the vulnerable function.
+We begin by analyzing where the vulnerable function and the execution of FTP server.
 For that:

 Start IDA and analize the strings: